 As an RSG Leader, you will be working to improve your own academics and also help to support the success of your classmates.
 You are joining a group of over 950 Arts & Science students who are leading their own RSGs across all programs and years of study.

-RSG leader applications for Summer courses are now closed.
+Fall 2023: RSG leader applications are currently closed.

 MORE INFORMATION ABOUT LEADING AN RSG

 WHAT ARE THE NEXT STEPS AFTER I SUBMIT MY RSG LEADER APPLICATION?

 Once you submit your RSG Leader Application, you will be invited to RSG Leader Training.

 Here are the steps to follow after submitting your RSG Leader Application:

 - Apply to be an RSG Leader for an F, S or Y course.

 - Attend RSG Leader Training.